aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 :::note

 Ensure the snapshot includes the global state by setting `include_global_state: true` during creation.
-If this setting is not applied, ISM policies and other cluster metadata will not be restored, and you may need to manually reconfigure these settings after the migration.
+Without this, ISM policies and other cluster metadata will not be restored, and you may need to manually reconfigure these settings after the migration.
 For more details, see
 [Reapply ISM policies after snapshot restore](/docs/products/opensearch/howto/migrate-ism-policies.md).